sendinblue/APIv3-nodejs-library/docs/SMSCampaignsApi.md

 var opts = {
   'status': "status_example", // String | Status of campaign.
+  'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Mandatory if endDate is used.
+Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Mandatory if startDate is used.
+Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
+Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   'limit': 500, // Number | Number limitation for the result returned 'offset': 0 // Number | Beginning point in the list to retrieve from.
 };